salesforce/eslint-plugin-lwc/docs/processors/ssr.md

         <target>lightning__RecordPage</target>
     </targets>
     <capabilities>
-        <capability>lightning__ServerRenderable</capability>
         <capability>lightning__ServerRenderableWithHydration</capability> <!-- Indicate SSR capability here -->
     </capabilities>
 </LightningComponentBundle>
 ```

 In this example, the capabilities tag is used to define whether the component is SSR-capable.
-If any of above two defined capapbilities is listed, the processor will proceed to apply rules and transformations to the associated .js file.
+If any of above two defined capapbilities is listed, the processor will process the component js files and add a new virtual file for every js file of ssrable component with .ssrjs extension.

 ### Configuration Example